 Growing Hemp in California

 California was not always a leader in hemp production.
-After hemp growing was legalized by the federal government in 2018, California Governor Jerry Brown took action on the state level, signing a bill permits the cultivation of industrial hemp by California growers.
+After hemp growing was legalized by the federal government in 2018, California Governor Jerry Brown took action on the state level, signing a bill that permits the cultivation of industrial hemp by California growers.

 Because hemp is a cousin to the cannabis plant, there needed to be mechanisms in place for how to include hemp in California’s agricultural portfolio.
 The California Department of Food and Agriculture (CDFA) established an Industrial Hemp Advisory Board to help it develop a registration process, fee structure, regulations, and other administrative details surrounding the production of industrial hemp.